Arborescences and Shortest Path Trees when Colors Matter: Concluding Remarks

 \section{Concluding Remarks}

-A variant of \textsc{CC-SPT} is to find an $s$-SPT with at least $\alpha_i$ edges of color $i$ for each $i$.
-This problem reduces to \textsc{CC-SPT} by duplicating every edge, coloring them with a new color $q+1$ and finding a $\widehat{\alpha}$-colored $s$-SPT in the resulting $(q+1)$-colored graph where $\widehat{\alpha}=(\alpha_1,\alpha_2,\ldots,\alpha_q,n-1- \sum_{i=1}^{q} \alpha_i)$.
-The complexity of finding $s$-SPT satisfying more complex color-constraints invites further attention.
-See~\cite{Srinivas95} for a similar study on color-constrained spanning trees.

 The complexity of \textsc{CC-ARB} in general digraphs for fixed $q$ is an interesting direction of research.
 Recall that \textsc{CC-ARB} is polynomial-time solvable when $q=2$ and \NP-hard for arbitrary $q$.
 From a parameterized complexity perspective, $q$ is the most natural parameter for \textsc{CC-ARB} and the fixed-parameter tractability of the problem is open.
+On a related line, determining the existence of a color-constrained shortest $s$-$t$-path turns out to be fixed-parameter tractable with the length of the path as the parameter but fixed-parameter intractable with $q$ as the parameter.
+The intractability follows since the above mentioned reduction from the vertex-colored variant is parameter-preserving.